cdzombak/macos-automation/README.md

 ## License

 Where a script includes a link to an original source, that source's license applies.
-For code written by [@cdzombak](https://github.com/cdzombak/), the WTFPL applies (see LICENSE).
+For code written by [@cdzombak](https://github.com/cdzombak/), the MIT license applies (see LICENSE).